-This message can be changed using the config/language-packs/Messages.properties file.
-This must be done at build-time: Messages.properties is placed in the dspace.war Web application file.
+This message can be changed using the Messages.properties file.
+This must be done at build-time: Messages.properties is placed in the dspace Web application folder/archive.

-'''

 jsp.search.results.title = Search Results

-'''

 Phrases may have parameters to be passed in, to make the job of translating easier, reduce the number of 'keys' and to allow translators to make the translated text flow more appropriately for the target language.
 Here is an example of a phrase in which two parameters are passed in: